Karen Hagemann

-Her several fellowships and grants include: 1991 – Fellow at the Swedish Collegium for Advanced Studies in the Social Sciences (SCASSS) in Uppsala; 2000/01 – Member of the School of Historical Studies at the Institute for Advanced Study in Princeton; 2004 – Senior Fellow at the Berlin Social Science Center (WZB); 2011/12 John G. Medlin Jr. Fellow of the National Humanities Center, Durham, NC; 2015 – German Transatlantic Program Berlin Prize Fellow of the American Academy in Berlin; and 2025/16 – European Institutes for Advanced Study (EURIAS) Senior Fellow at the Netherlands Institute for Advanced Study (NIAS) in Wassenaar, Netherlands.
+Her several fellowships and grants include: 1991 – Fellow at the Swedish Collegium for Advanced Study (SCAS) in Uppsala; 2000/01 – Member of the School of Historical Studies at the Institute for Advanced Study in Princeton; 2004 – Senior Fellow at the Berlin Social Science Center (WZB); 2011/12 John G. Medlin Jr. Fellow of the National Humanities Center, Durham, NC; 2015 – German Transatlantic Program Berlin Prize Fellow of the American Academy in Berlin; and 2025/16 – European Institutes for Advanced Study (EURIAS) Senior Fellow at the Netherlands Institute for Advanced Study (NIAS) in Wassenaar, Netherlands.
 Her research was supported by the German Academic Scholarship Foundation, the Hans Böckler Foundation, the German Research Foundation, the Gerda Henkel Foundation, and the Max Kade Foundation.

 Between 2005 and 2010, she directed together with Cristina Allemann-Ghionda (University of Cologne) and Konrad Jarausch (Leibniz Centre for Contemporary History, Potsdam, ZZF) the project “The German Half-Day Model: A European Sonderweg?
 The ‘Time Politics’ of Public Education in Post-war Europe: An East-West Comparison” that was funded by the Volkswagen Foundation and the German Federal Ministry of Research and Education.
 In addition, from 2005 to 2008 she co-directed with Alan Forrest (University of York) and Étienne François (Free University of Berlin) a comparative research group on “Nations, Borders, and Identities: The Revolutionary and Napoleonic Wars in European Experiences and Memories,” which was supported by a grant of the British Arts and Humanities Research Council and the German Research Foundation.
 This project led to the Palgrave Macmillan Series War, Culture and Society, 1750–1850, she started in 2008 with Rafe Blaufarb (Florida State University) and Alan Forrest.

 In March 2024, she co-founded together with Isabelle Deflers (University of the Bundeswehr Munich) and Friederike Hartung (Bundeswehr Centre of Military History and Social Sciences, Potsdam) the research network on Military, War and Gender/Diversity (Militär, Krieg und Geschlecht/Diversität, MKGD), which aims to promote the research approach and subject through intensive interdisciplinary and international collaboration.